2015 cash-for-votes scam: Stephenson arguments

 As per the arguments of nominated MLA Stephenson, it is coming to know that Chandrababu was the one who doctored the entire episode.
 The sequential events began on May 28 when one by name Mattaiah met Stephenson.
 Mattaiah tried to offer cash in regard to MLC elections.
 But, Stephenson approached ACB authorities believing that it is unethical.
 Later Sebastian, another person from TDP and after him Revanth Reddy entered the course of events.
 On May 30 Sebastian along with Revanth Reddy went straight to Stephenson's residence to negotiate the deal.
 The duo told him that a secret meeting with Chandrababu will be arranged.
 The same day evening they made him speak to Chandrababu over phone.
 Chandrababu assured him that he will take care of everything and mentioned that his persons informed him about the deal.
 He then assured him that the promises will be honored.
 The next day i.e., on May 31 Revanth Reddy along with his aides met Stephenson with cash.
 The ACB Authorities who were already on alert arrested Revanth Reddy.

 Audio leak

 An audio tape came into light, in which Naidu spoke to Stephenson.
 Based on what was aired in the TV news channels, Chandrababu Naidu had a phone conversation with Stephenson which he allegedly said that his men told him everything, he would look into Stephenson's matter, and that promises would be honoured.
 AP government advisor Parakala Prabhakar rubbished the claims and said that the audio was not of Naidu.
 He also questioned the source and validity of the audio.

-TDP response

-The Telugu Desam Party started damage control measures to handle the repeated broadcasting of the conversation in the TV news channels.
-To begin with, Chandrababu went to Delhi and met the prime minister Narendra Modi and other leaders.
-There was no favorable response from them, the Central Law Minister announced that they will not interfere in this matter.
-Governor Narsimhan also traveled to Delhi to submit a report on this matter.